mars0i/majure/doc/ClojureMASONinteropTips.md

 methods, because it uses an extra level of indirection to execute methods, and it's more limited than `gen-class` in many ways.
-I think that `proxy` is unlikely to be a good choice for use with MASON if you want optimal speed.
+I think that `proxy` is unlikely to be a good choice for use with MASON if you want optimal speed, but it might be useful in the GUI, if you don't care about optimal speed there.
 You can use `reify` instead, for example, to create a Clojure equivalent of an inner class, if the class doesn't need to extend a class.
 Neither `reify` nor `proxy` has built-in ways to store state, though you may be able to use a closure, perhaps with atoms or some other reference type, to associate state with a `reify` or `proxy` object.

 Note that I tried using `reify`, `proxy`, and `gen-class` to define the inner class in `Students`.
 They were all equally fast.
 I suspect that